dpton/tf-rnn/README.md

 # Tensorflow rnn

-Some RNNs architectures (Recurrent neural networks) implemented in tensorflow
+Recurrent neural networks architectures implemented in tensorflow.
+These functions might be outdated with new version of tensorflow.
 ### Prerequisites

 tensorflow >= 1.0

 ### License

-Feel free to use and pull anything here .
+Feel free to use and pull anything here.